alf-p-steinbach/cppx-core-language/docs/README.md

 ---

-Some of the standard library’s conversion-to-text functionality is expressed as `operator<<` overloads for iostreams output, and that means that the C++ Core Extensions string assembly sometimes is not just more efficient and concise than `+` concatenation, but also saves you from declaring helper variables and/or support functions.
+Some of the standard library’s conversion-to-text functionality is expressed as `operator<<` overloads for iostreams output, and that means that the Core Language Extensions string assembly sometimes is not just more efficient and concise than `+` concatenation, but also saves you from declaring helper variables and/or support functions.

 As an example of this, both programs below would ideally produce